20/07/18, updated 01/08/24

 The project has recently welcomed two new osprey chicks to the live nest site viewing location, hatched on 12th June 2018.
 This week the chicks were ringed and fitted with the GPS trackers, sponsored by Forest Holidays, in order to monitor the survival rate of the birds, to establish population dynamics, migration routes and identify threats to the welfare of the species.
 The tags will operate for approximately three years and will help to improve the public’s knowledge, understanding and appreciation of the birds.

-Forest Holidays and Forest Enterprise Scotland hope the project and the addition of viewing centres in Kailzie and Glentress will bring new visitors to the area and boost tourism in Tweed Valley.
+Forest Holidays and Forest Enterprise Scotland hope the project and the addition of a viewing centre in Glentress will bring new visitors to the area and boost tourism in Tweed Valley.
+Osprey nesting season in Scotland is from April to September.

 Now fully grown, the male and female chicks have been named Tweedledum and Tweedledee.
 The names were chosen by the public via a social media competition, hosted on Forest Holidays’ Twitter feed.